 A prize of $500 will be given to an undergraduate student who is the author of the best written work on some aspect of the natural world or environment.
 Eligible work, whether scholarly or creative, must have been written in an English class or for a class-related conference or publication.

-Application Requirements: Students will submit an application form and a copy of your essay to the English Department Office (ST 706).
+Application Requirements: Students will submit an application form and an electronic copy of their essay.

 The Robert apRoberts English Honors Essay Prize